 The NCCT was formed after Sudan brought in the much-lauded 2014 Human Trafficking Act.
 Teirab, a former teacher from Darfur, said he wants to run campaigns to educate refugees and Sudanese youth about the dangers of trusting their lives to people smugglers.
 However, he says he has received minimal funding, and hasn’t even been given enough for an office, other staff members, or a photocopier.

-Jeff Crisp, a research fellow at the public affairs think tank Chatham House and the former Head of Policy at UNHCR, said it’s not impossible that if the Mediterranean becomes impossible to cross smugglers will begin encouraging people to go in a different direction.
+Jeff Crisp, a research fellow at the public affairs think tank Chatham House and the former Head of Policy at UNHCR, said if the Mediterranean becomes impassible, smugglers may begin encouraging people to go in a different direction.

-During our investigation we discovered evidence that some migrants from northern and east Africa are finding their way to South America, by routes much more arduous than might be expected.
+During our investigation, we discovered evidence that some migrants from northern and east Africa are finding their way to South America, by routes much more circuitous and arduous.
 One Somali ended up in Mexico, after flying from Zambia to Brazil with a work visa.
 Another Somali travelled to Brazil from South Africa.
 In Colombia, Brazil and Mexico our reporters heard stories of Eritreans who had also passed through on their way to the United States.